adolphslab/mriphysio/README.md

 # mriphysio
+Utility classes and functions for handling the following:
-MRI physiological DICOM and MPCU log handling functions
+- Siemens/CMRR MRI physiological DICOM
+- Siemens MPCU logs
+- Respiration waveform reconstruction from EPI phase timeseries

 ## VE11C CMRR Multiband DICOM Physiological Logs
 R016a of the Prisma version of CMRR multiband EPI sequences supports output of physiological logging as a DICOM file.